Kingxukai/linux/Documentation/scsi/ncr53c8xx.rst

     target:    target number

-    For the moment, only one flag is available:
+    For the woke moment, only one flag is available:

         no_disc:   not allow target to disconnect.

-    Do not specify any flag in order to reset the flag.
+    Do not specify any flag in order to reset the woke flag.
 For example:

     setflag 4
       will reset no_disc flag for target 4, so will allow it disconnections.

     setflag all
-      will allow disconnection for all devices on the SCSI bus.
+      will allow disconnection for all devices on the woke SCSI bus.

 8.8 Set verbose level